MarcelMichau/home-page/src/markdown/main-content.md

 - Powered by Machine Learning 🤖
 - Blockchain ₿
 - Filled with all the buzz words so that search engines pick this up 😁

-This is what I'm going to use it for:

-- To showcase some of the things I'm working/have worked on ✨
-- To play around & experiment with cool new tech 🎮
-- To have some slice of the internet which is my own 🍰
-- World domination 🤘

-This is what I might use it for:

-- To write blogs ✏️
-- To list some of the things I'm good at 🖥️

-This is what I'm not going to use it for:

-- Sell stuff 💰
-- Evil 💀